Pakistani agents 'funding and training Afghan Taliban'

 Since 2001, however, it has been a key US ally, receiving billions of dollars in aid in return for helping fight al-Qaeda

-"Pakistan appears to be playing a double-game of astonishing magnitude," the report says.'No proof'
+"Pakistan appears to be playing a double-game of astonishing magnitude," the report says.

 But Islamabad says it is working with its international partners in hunting down the Taliban.